Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich)

 \begin{proof} In the above diagram, the horizontal arrows are averaging with respect to the right action, and the vertical arrows are averaging with respect to the left action.
 Therefore since all four functors are maps of $G$-categories, the diagram canonically commutes. \end{proof}

 In the diagram of \cref{Restriction to Character and Whittaker Averaging on Other Side Commute}, we claim that the associated right adjoints to the horizontal arrows are functors of $\Wext$-categories, where we take the $\Wext$-action to be trivial on the categories of the right side of the diagram.
 To see this, note that via the Mellin transform, we may identify the right adjoint to the bottom functor as the composite of a $W$-equivariant functor and, via the Mellin transform, the forgetful functor $\text{oblv}^{\characterlatticeforT}$.
-In particular, the fact that $\Wext$ is placid allows us to apply \cref{Adjoint Functor is Automatically G Equivariant} to show that the adjoint is also $\Wext$-equivariant and induces a functor on coinvariants.
-By \cref{Inv=Coinv for Group Ind-Schemes Which Are Discrete Sets of Points}, we therefore see:
+In particular, the fact that $\Wext$ is placid allows us to apply \cite[Lemma D.4.4]{GaiWhit} to show that the adjoint is also $\Wext$-equivariant and induces a functor on coinvariants.
+Since invariance is coinvariance for infinite discrete groups (\cite[Proposition 2.7]{GannonNew}) we therefore see:

 \begin{Lemma} Fix some field-valued $\lambda \in \LTd$.
 Then the following diagram canonically commutes:

 \end{Lemma}